-Around writing circles we always hear the same question when writing bilingual and multicultural characters: when and how do people slip from their mother tongue to their second language?
+Around writing circles we always hear the same question about writing bilingual and multicultural characters: when and how do people slip from their mother tongue into their second language?

-A variety of authors have spoken about it and as someone with Spanish as their first language and involved in a deeply multicultural border city in Mexico I can assure you that the answer to that question can be almost anything.
-We will touch on that subject a bit later, but the real question here (and one that is not always asked) is how do writers slip from one language to another when they are telling a story?
+As someone with Spanish as their first language and who is involved in a deeply multicultural border city in Mexico, I can assure you that the answer to that question can be almost anytime.
+We will touch on that subject a bit later, but the real question here (and one that is not always asked) is how should writers slip from one language to another when they are telling a story?
 Do the stories come to them in their first language?
 In their second?
 All of them at once?

-I was born and raised in Mexico just five minutes away from the border with California.
-Spanish has always been my primary language and I’ve always lived in a household were it was the only thing we spoke, wrote, and read.
-Thankfully, living in a frontier city, I had many opportunities to learn English and since then I have been practicing it online.
-This part is crucial… many of us writers who have English as our secondary language have learned it through online interactions, media like TV and movies, and reading in English.
+I was born and raised in Mexico, just five minutes away from the California border.
+Spanish is my primary language, and I’ve always lived in a household were it was the only thing we speak, read, and write.
+Thankfully, living in a frontier city, I had many opportunities to learn English, and since then I have been practicing it online.
+This part is crucial… many of us writers who have English as our secondary language have learned it through online interactions, such as television and movies, or from reading in English.

 There comes a point in the life of a bilingual person where -despite what some will say- you start to think in both languages.
 Fragments of your thoughts come in different codes and it becomes a real struggle to decide how a feeling or image is best portrayed in words.
 Spanglish is a real thing, and sometimes you change languages mid-sentence sólo porque como que así suena mejor.
 See?

-The first big issue multicultural and bilingual writers have to face is what language should they write a story in.
-Many factors play into this, and the first of all is the audience you will be writing for.
+The first big issue multicultural and bilingual writers have to face is choosing which language to write their story.
+Many factors play into this, and the first of all is your audience.

-Perhaps if your story is deeply rooted in your cultural background and you will be working with characters who would normally speak in your native tongue, you might be inclined to write in that language.
-Is your story more universal?
+Perhaps if your story is deeply rooted in your cultural background with characters who speak in your native tongue, you might be inclined to write in that language.
+Or is your story more universal?
 Do you plan on using slang from other parts of the world?
-Maybe the intention is to show your cultural background to readers from another language, and it is in that case that the author must find a way (which is completely different for every language and culture) to translate the uniqueness of their lyrical and spoken customs into a different “code”.
+Maybe the intention is to show your cultural background to readers from another language, and it is in that case that the author must find a way (which is completely different for every language and culture) to translate the uniqueness of their lyrical and spoken customs into a different “code.”

-With that said, let’s talk a little of how people talk; bilingual dialogue.
+With that said, let’s talk a little about multilingual dialogue.

--Stressing and confusing situations, when they are needed to convey ideas in a fast way.
+–Stressful and confusing situations.
 The characters might trip over their words, forget phrases, and slip into their first language when trying to clarify something.

 –Having two conversations at the same time in two different languages.
 When on the phone, texting, or in person, they might accidentally switch languages when they switch from one person to the other.

-–Talking with someone that speaks their first language they might feel more comfortable dropping words in their first language language, even if the conversation is occurring in their second language.
+–Talking with someone that speaks their first language.
+They might feel more comfortable dropping words in their first language language, even if the conversation is occurring in their second language.

-–If the character swears a lot in their first language, it is more likely that they will slip into that one when extremely angry.
+–If the character swears a lot in their first language.
 Swearing is an interesting phenomenon and people will have different relationships with swear words when talking in their first, second, or third language.
 For example, someone might never use swear words in their first language, but freely use profanity in their second language.
 More interesting may be the reason behind this… (character prompt??)

 -How long have they been speaking this language?

--How fluent are they in it?
+-How fluent are they?
 Do they speak it on a regular basis?

 -Where are they when the dialogue is being spoken?

-Whether you are a multicultural writer, someone who speaks many languages and wants to write in English, or just a writer who wants to know how the struggle is real, simply remember that it doesn’t matter where you are from… there will always be a way for you to jump over the language barriers and show us your world as seen through your eyes.
-Appropriate the language, make it yours, and make it work.
+Whether you are a multicultural writer or someone who speaks many languages and wants to write in English, there will always be a way for you to jump over the language barriers.
+Make the language yours, and make it work.
 Have fun.

-Mack Robles is a writer and visual artist from the sunny land of Tijuana, Mexico.
+About the Author: Mack Robles is a writer and visual artist from the sunny land of Tijuana, Mexico.
 He has published several stories in anthologies like Adynaton III, Cuaderno Amarillo, Cuaderno Azul, and Seasons.
-He writes both in Spanish and English, mostly transgressive fiction and horror.
-Find more from him here: https://mackrobles.wordpress.com/
+He writes in both Spanish and English, with a focus on transgressive fiction and horror.